Esther Madríz Diversity Scholars

 This living-learning community explores issues of diversity, inequality, social justice, and social change.
 To do so, we draw upon the idea of "crossing borders and discovering home."
 For us, borders refer to real and imagined boundaries placed around us as individuals, and as members of various communities.
 Named after the late Esther Madríz, beloved USF professor of sociology who embodied the Ignatian ideals of education of the whole person as a means toward social justice, Esther Madríz Diversity Scholars examine and challenge these boundaries to gain a fuller understanding of ourselves and the world around us.

-Current and Incoming students can see more information and apply on the EMDS myUSF site.
+Current and Incoming students can see more information and apply.
+Students are encouraged to apply early.

 Upon successful completion of the year, Esther Madríz Diversity Scholars fulfill these core requirements: